omniedgeio/omniedge-frontend/markdowndocs/Docs/General.md

 ### Conclusion

-- The OmniEdge Evalution can reach 554 Mbit/s.
+- The OmniEdge Evaluation can reach 554 Mbit/s.
 - The new OmniEdge version can reach 3470 Mbit/s.

 -----